Pre-Pilot Research

 What this study does not claim

 Phase 1 is not a validation study.
-With a sample of 10–30 clients across 3–5 advisors, it cannot establish construct validity, predictive validity, or published test-retest reliability.
+With a planned sample of 30 to 150 clients across 3 to 5 advisors, it cannot establish construct validity, predictive validity, or published test-retest reliability on its own.
 A formal study protocol is available on request.

 Sigmalign Score Bands